mbid/mbid.github.io/posts/stop-using-rest-for-state-synchronization/index.md

 ---
 title: "Stop using REST for state synchronization"
 date: "September 22, 2024"
+updated: "May 25, 2026"
 lang: "en_US"
 ---

 ***tl;dr**: Most apps need state *synchronization*, not state *transfer*.
 We should replace REST and friends with proper state synchronization protocols where appropriate.*

-Apart from getting into van life in Europe and working on the [Eqlog](../type-checking-with-eqlog-parsing) Datalog engine, I've also spent some time of my sabbatical building various webapps.
+Apart from getting into van life in Europe and working on the [Eqlog](../type-checking-with-eqlog-parsing) Datalog engine, I've also spent some time of my sabbatical building various web apps.
-The tech stack I used was React + Typescript for the frontend and a REST server implemented with Rust and the Axum library as backend.
+The tech stack I used was React + TypeScript for the frontend and a REST server implemented with Rust and the Axum library as backend.
 Rust might be somewhat unusual, but I think otherwise this is a very typical setup.

-What struck me is how incredibly cumbersome, repetitive and brittle this programming model is, and I think much of this is due to using REST as interface between the client and the server.
+What struck me is how incredibly cumbersome, repetitive and brittle this programming model is, and I think much of this is due to using REST as an interface between the client and the server.
 REST is a state *transfer* protocol, but we usually want to *synchronize* a piece of state between the client and the server.
 This mismatch means that we usually implement ad-hoc state synchronization on top of REST, and it turns out that this is not entirely trivial and actually incredibly cumbersome to get right.

 ---

-It's probably easiest to explain what I mean with an example that's part of most webapps in some variant:
+It's probably easiest to explain what I mean with an example that's part of most web apps in some variant:
 An input element that allows the user to edit a piece of text that is saved to the backend database.
 Using REST we can model this as a path, say `/api/foo`, that supports GET and POST methods to fetch or replace the text by a given value (perhaps also DELETE and PUT if you want to complicate things).
 A React component that allows users to edit this piece of text will probably display a text input element, GET the initial value when the component is created and POST a new value when the text input loses focus.